elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_02.md

 - Define Prerequisite Knowledge (minimum level of knowledge or skills that learners must have before starting the Learning Path.)

 ## Use-case example
-- Bioinformatics for Genomics Learning Path
+- Bioinformatics for Genomics Learning Path <br>
 In this example, the target audience consists of postgraduate students, who could be either PhD or master students.

 <br>